Bruce Banner (Marvel Cinematic Universe): Meeting Shang-Chi

-Training Jennifer Walters
+Training Jennifer Walters and meeting his son

-Banner and his cousin, lawyer Jennifer Walters, go on a road trip but are intercepted by a Sakaaran eight-courier craft ship, causing Walters to crash the car.
-Banner bleeds, and his blood is accidentally cross-contamined with Walters', resulting in Walters transforming into a Hulk and running away; Banner eventually retrieves her and uses the lethal gamma dose she took to completely heal his arm.
+Banner and his cousin, lawyer Jennifer Walters, go on a road trip in California but are intercepted by a Sakaaran eight-courier craft ship, causing Walters to crash the car.
+Banner bleeds, and his blood is accidentally cross-contaminated with Walters', resulting in Walters transforming into a Hulk and running away; Banner eventually retrieves her and uses the lethal gamma dose she took to completely heal his arm.
 In Mexico, Banner trains Walters on controlling her Hulk form, however she rejects the idea of being a superhero and wants to return to her legal career.
 The pair get into a fight and Banner eventually accepts Walters wanting to leave and bids her farewell.

-A few months later, Banner takes off in the Sakaaran spaceship to investigate the message from the car crash; while there, he receives a call from Walters and encourages her to take on the case of representing Emil Blonsky, as they have made amends.
+In 2025, Banner takes off in the Sakaaran spaceship to investigate the message from the car crash and return to Sakaar; while there, he receives a call from Walters and encourages her to take on the case of representing Blonsky, as they have made amends.
 Banner also indicates approval of Walters' new superhero name "She-Hulk", given to her by the media, saying that "She-Hulk, attorney-at-law" has a nice ring to it.

-Later, Bruce returns to Earth, arrives at Blonsky's retreat and fights him, but Jen breaks the fourth wall and has the producer delete this plotline.
-Some time after that, Bruce appears at a family gathering and introduces his son Skaar to Jen, her family, and Matt Murdock.
+Later, Banner returns to Earth with his son, Skaar.
+They crash a family gathering in Los Angeles where he introduces Skaar to Walters, her parents, their cousin, aunts and uncles, and Matt Murdock.

 Alternate versions

+Other versions of Banner are depicted in the alternate realities of the MCU multiverse.

+2012 variant

+In an alternate 2012, Banner, as the Hulk, and the Avengers defeat the Chitauri army during the Battle of New York.
+After defeating Loki at Stark Tower, Banner complains that he has to take the stairs and not the elevator like the others.
+When he gets to the bottom level, he bumps into Earth-616 Stark causing him to drop his briefcase.

+What If...?

 Several alternate versions of Banner appear in the animated series What If...?, with Ruffalo reprising his role.